Servir-Mekong/Jupyter-gee/README.md

 # Jupyter-gee
-Install GEE Jupter Notebook
+Install GEE Jupyter Notebook

-**1: Download and install ANACONDA (Select 2.7 python and 64 bit for ML instalaion)** https://www.anaconda.com/download/#windows
+**1: Download and install ANACONDA (Select 2.7 python and 64 bit for ML installation)** https://www.anaconda.com/download/#windows

-//DO NOT CHECK ANYHTING UNDER THE ADVANCED OPTIONS TAB DURING INSTALL (This will destroy your ArcGIS Instalation)
+//DO NOT CHECK ANYHTING UNDER THE ADVANCED OPTIONS TAB DURING INSTALL (This will destroy your ArcGIS Installation)

 **2: Start Anaconda prompt with admin privileges**
 ```